isontheline/pro.webssh.net/documentation/src/docs/documentation/frequently-asked-questions.md

     A GitHub issue could be find to track this feature request : [#754](https://github.com/isontheline/pro.webssh.net/issues/754)

+??? abstract "Does Dynamic Port Forwarding forwards all my device traffic?"
+    No, Dynamic Port Forwarding (DPF) in WebSSH only forwards traffic from subsequent connections made within WebSSH app itself.
+It does not route all device traffic through the SSH tunnel.
+So DPF could act as a bastion host to access remote services from within WebSSH.

+??? abstract "How can I enable Dynamic Port Forwarding?"
+    1. Add a new tunnel by choosing **Tunnel** tab and by pressing the **+** button
+    2. Enable DPF forwarding by using "*" as the Port Forwarding rule
+    3. Save the tunnel
+    4. Launch your DPF forward (tap on it)
+    5. Open any SSH or SFTP connection, it will go through the DPF forward

+    More information about DPF is available here : [Dynamic Port Forwarding (DPF)](/documentation/help/networking/dynamic-port-forwarding/)

 ??? abstract "How can I check that I own the PRO version of WebSSH?"
     To verify that you own the PRO version of WebSSH, please follow these steps: